-Song of Solomon 6.5-7 Turn away thine eyes from me, for they have overcome me: thy hair is as a flock of goats that appear from Gilead.
-Thy teeth are as a flock of sheep which go up from the washing, whereof everyone beareth twins, and there is not one barren among them.
-As a piece of a pomegranate are thy temples within thy locks.
+Song of Solomon 6.5-7 Turn away your eyes from me, for they overwhelm me- Your hair is like a flock of goats leaping down the slopes of Gilead.
+Your teeth are like a flock of ewes that have come up from the washing; all of them bear twins; not one among them has lost its young.
+Your cheeks are like halves of a pomegranate behind your veil.